 Upflow and Downflow furnaces - All horizontal applications are left side only.
-It is always recommended that the auxiliary drain pan be installed under a horizontally installed evaporator and/or 90% gas furnace.
-Connect the axillary drain pan to a separate drain line (no trap is needed in this line).
+It is always recommended that the auxiliary drain pan be installed under a horizontally installed evaporator and/or 95% gas furnace.
+Connect the auxiliary drain pan to a separate drain line (no trap is needed in this line).

 The trap must be repositioned to the exterior of the cabinet.
-Remove the trap from its present location and reposition the trap outside of the unit, through the long circular hole, next to the secondary recuperative cell.
+Remove the trap from its present location and reposition the trap outside of the unit, through the long circular hole, next to the secondary recuperated cell.
 Remove the larger drain line (from the secondary cell) and trim to fit between the secondary cell and the new trap location.
 On upflow units, plug the hole in the blower deck where the tube went through.

 Remove the hose from the induced blower and reposition into the other drain tap of the inducer, which is located 90° clockwise around the inducer.
 Move the cap from that drain tap to the unused drain tap.
 On upflow units, plug the hole in the blower deck where the tube went through.
-This tube on downflow units will need to be cut to fit between the inducer and the trap.
 On upflow units, this tube may need to be extended, using the tubing shipped with the furnace.

-Connections must be made to an OPEN/ VENTED DRAIN.
+Connections must be made to an OPEN or VENTED DRAIN.
 Outdoor draining of the furnace and coil condensate is permissible if allowed by local codes.
 Caution should be taken to prevent drains from freezing or causing slippery conditions that could lead to personal injury.
 Excessive draining of condensate may cause saturated ground conditions that may result in damage to plants.